 Did you know that according to researchers at UCLA and the Center for Urban Economic Development, employees are losing almost $50 billion in unpaid wages annually?

 This money is literally being stolen out of the pockets of hardworking employees and is where the legal services of our FLSA lawyers can help you.

 Labor and employment laws are very complex.
 In many instances, the only way an employee will ever recover lost compensation is by hiring a law firm to investigate their individual circumstances and then by filing an unpaid overtime lawsuit.

 We can help you understand your rights under the Fair Labor Standards Act, let you know if you have a case and get you the compensation you deserve.

 Free Unpaid Overtime Lawsuit Case Review

-Again, if you feel that your employer is violating their requirement to pay you what you deserve, you should contact us for a Free Case Evaluation.
+Again, if you feel that your employer is violating their requirement to pay you what you deserve, you should contact us using the form below for a Free Case Evaluation.
 We would be honored to speak with you and will respond promptly to every inquiry we receive.